utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day8/day8.md

 # Dvice Drivers

+Operating system is the **interface program** that stands between the user and the hardware, operating system do have certain reponsibilities and some of them are mentioned below, but the we are interested in **device drivers**.

+- Memory Mangement
+- Process Mangement
+- File System Mangement
+- CPU Scheduling
+- Hardware Abstraction

-THis are device specific drivers that are used for driving the drives, mreaning every device comes with th edevice drivers and therefore, every device has a **device Driver**.
-It is the part of
+These are device specific **drivers** that are driven by users, meaning every device comes with the device drivers and therefore, every device has a **Device Driver**.
+It is the part of operating system management system that includes management of devices through

 # kernel